tioluko/test/README.md

   - `[BepInPlugin("yourname.example.mod", "Example Mod", "1.0.0.0")]` to have a unique mod id, and an interesting title for your mod
   - `var harmony = new Harmony("yourname.example.mod");` with the same id.

+Building: `dotnet build`.
+This will copy the resulting `.dll` to the folder `Elin/Package/Mod_ExampleMod/` (or whatever you named it), you can edit the csproj to switch to only copying to a `build/` directory in the current folder.

 ----